Implantable Cardioverter-Defibrillators (ICD)

 When an ICD discharges

-In patients who report that the ICD has discharged but that no associated symptoms of syncope, dyspnea, chest pain, or persistent palpitations occurred, follow up with the ICD clinic and/or the electrophysiologist within the week is appropriate.
-The ICD can then be electronically interrogated to determine the reason for discharge.
-If such associated symptoms were present, or the patient received multiple shocks, emergency department referral is indicated to look for a treatable cause (eg, coronary ischemia, electrolyte abnormality) or device malfunction.
+For patients who report that the ICD has discharged but do not have associated symptoms of syncope, dyspnea, chest pain, or persistent palpitations, a follow-up with the ICD clinic and/or the electrophysiologist should be arranged as soon as feasible.
+The ICD can be electronically interrogated to determine the reason for discharge.
+If such associated symptoms were present, or the patient received multiple shocks, urgent referral is indicated to look for a treatable cause (eg, coronary ischemia, electrolyte abnormality) or device malfunction.

 quizzes_lightbulb_red